Vandivier/research-dissertation-case-for-alt-ed/papers/gpt-4-econ-productivity/draft-prep-notes.md

        <!-- TODO: verify that none of the citations were hallucinated.
 I think so, but if we are going to claim that directly, let's triple-check -->

     2. We are the first to calibrate GPT-4 on the particular task of economic research writing for publication.
 We know that models perform differently for different tasks due to training sample variation, differential human feedback in RLHF, and for other reasons.
 Unlike other papers which provide business-oriented research productivity estimates, our paper is of specific interest to other researchers in the academy.
 GPT-4 has previously shown broad competency across many skills, but competency tends to devolve with the required depth of expertise.
 By selecting a particular field of research at the publication level, we probe multimodel capabilities to an extent previously unexplored and with specific practical value to many researchers.

-    3. i forgot 3 and 4...but the two above are great already

 ## Results